Perfect One Day in Capitol Reef National Park Itinerary For First-Timers

 Early Morning: Hickman Bridge

 Beginning your day with a sunrise hike here is the perfect choice.
-For starters, the cooler morning temps will make the moderate climb feel a little easier, plus you’ll beat the crowds.
-The trailhead is just off from the main road, and a well-defined inclined path leads to the red rock bridge.
+For starters, the cooler morning temperatures will make the moderate climb feel a little easier, and you’ll beat the crowds.
+The trailhead is just off the main road, and a well-defined inclined path leads to the red rock bridge.

 Hickman Bridge is a 133-foot natural arch formation created through erosion over millions of years.
 Watch for ancient petroglyphs etched into the rocks as you hike the trail.